-Avenatti’s request to limit his testimony rejected by judge
+Avenatti decides not to testify at his Nike extortion trial

-NEW YORK (AP) — A judge dealt a blow to California attorney Michael Avenatti’s attempt to limit his testimony if he testifies at his New York extortion trial, saying Monday that allegations of lies and deceit involving past clients are “highly relevant” although specific charges in other cases are not.
+NEW YORK (AP) — California attorney Michael Avenatti said Monday he will not testify at his New York extortion trial after a judge ruled that allegations of lies and deceit involving past clients were “highly relevant” and he could be questioned about them if he took the stand.

-The ruling by U.S. District Judge Paul G. Gardephe came just before prosecutors were expected to conclude presenting evidence in the case in which the government alleges Avenatti tried to extort up to $25 million from Nike with threats to muddy its name with allegations of corruption.
+Avenatti stood as he formally told U.S. District Judge Paul G. Gardephe out of the jury’s presence that he would not testify at the trial, where he is accused of trying to extort up to $25 million from Nike with threats to muddy its name with allegations of corruption.

+Attorney Scott Srebnick said the defense presentation will be brief, and Gardephe scheduled closing arguments, likely to last about four hours, for Tuesday.

-Attorney Scott Srebnick said Friday that whether Avenatti testifies would depend in part on the judge’s willingness to exclude questions about allegations that Avenatti cheated porn star Stormy Daniels out of book proceeds or clients in Los Angeles out of millions of dollars.
+On Friday, Srebnick said Avenatti’s decision about testifying would depend on the judge’s willingness to exclude questions about allegations that Avenatti cheated porn star Stormy Daniels out of book proceeds or clients in Los Angeles out of millions of dollars.

-Gardephe said he would exclude from allowable testimony any references to criminal charges pending against Avenatti in the case involving Daniels, which is set for trial in New York in April, or the fraud charges in Los Angeles federal court that are scheduled for a May trial.
+Early Monday, Gardephe ruled that he would exclude from allowable testimony only references to criminal charges pending against Avenatti in the case involving Daniels, set for trial in New York in the spring, or the fraud charges in Los Angeles federal court that are scheduled for a trial also in the spring.

-But he said “prior incidences of lies and deceit is highly relevant” and prosecutors would be able to elicit a description of alleged fraudulent behavior against former clients.
+But he said “prior incidences of lies and deceit is highly relevant,” and prosecutors would be able to elicit a description of allegedly fraudulent behavior against former clients.

+Avenatti, 48, has pleaded not guilty to charges in all three criminal cases.
+The California attorney gained fame through his representation of Daniels in lawsuits against President Donald Trump.
+Once a regular guest on cable television programs, Avenatti has been jailed in Manhattan after Los Angeles prosecutors alleged he violated his bail conditions.

-The judge also ruled in favor of prosecutors on two other major subjects the defense had argued to exclude if Avenatti testified.
+The judge in the current trial also ruled in favor of prosecutors on two other subjects.

 Gardephe said he would let prosecutors question Avenatti about his finances, except for references to spousal and child support.